mindrash/incarceracism/README.md

 ### Description

-This report is the 95th in a series that began in 1926.
+"This report is the 95th in a series that began in 1926.
 It describes demographic and offense characteristics of state and federal prisoners.
 It also provides data on prisoners held under military jurisdiction.
-Findings are based on data from BJS’s National Prisoner Statistics program.
+Findings are based on data from BJS’s National Prisoner Statistics program."
 <br/><br/>
 [https://bjs.ojp.gov/library/publications/prisoners-2020-statistical-tables](https://bjs.ojp.gov/library/publications/prisoners-2020-statistical-tables)
 <br/><br/>